Reefwing-Software/Reefwing-xIMU3/README.md

 }
 ```

 The code, `while (!Serial)`, is not required for boards with an FT232 chip or other USB to Serial bridge (e.g., Uno, and Mega2560).
-This because these boards will reset when they receive a DTR serial command.
+This is because these boards will reset when they receive a DTR serial command.

 The code within `loop()` will depend on your sketch objectives.
 You will either be sending data messages, responding to commands or a combination of both.
 Refer to the library examples.